dkvorgbe/ALU-x-Meta-AI-Hackathon-2024/README.md

 ## Getting started

-### Install and run Ollama
-This step is only necessary if you are running the Llama 3 model locally via Ollama.

-1. Download and install Ollama for your system
-2. Open Ollama
-3. Download a model (Llama3:7B receommended)
-3. Run the model
-4. Interact with the model via your CLI or make an HTTP request

-Once you have Ollama running locally, you can select your preferred setup below to continue:

 ### Setup choices

 The codebase offers 2 different setup choices for running Ollama and Langflow.
 You only have to select your preferred method or use it as reference